EESSI/docs/docs/site_build/site_cvmfs.md

 ```

 !!!
 Note
-    The working directory is important - the event handler assumes it's in the `eessi-bot-software-layer` root.
+    The working directory in which you start the `event_handler.sh` process is important - the event handler assumes it's in the `eessi-bot-software-layer` root.

 !!!
 Note
     If you changed the default port on which the smee client runs, you can pass `-p <port_nr>` to `event_handler.sh` as well in order to change the port on which the event handler listens.